Extend votes to 16 in Scotland – Girlguiding Scotland

 Girlguiding Scotland is today (Wednesday 15 April) backing Youthlink Scotland’s call to lower the voting age to 16.

-Denise King, Chief Executive of Girlguiding Scotland, said: “As the leading charity for girls and young women in Scotland we work hard to encourage our members to play a full and active role in their communities and in our democracy.
+Denise Spence, Chief Executive of Girlguiding Scotland, said: “As the leading charity for girls and young women in Scotland we work hard to encourage our members to play a full and active role in their communities and in our democracy.

 “Extending the vote to young people aged 16 and up for future Scottish elections goes a long way to ensuring young people’s voices are heard and counted.”

 Notes to editor:

 - If you would like to speak to Denise Spence or one of the Girlguiding Scotland members who are attending the Youthlink manifesto launch, please contact the Girlguiding Scotland press office.

 - For more information about Youthlink Scotland’s Westminster Manifesto visit: www.youthlinkscotland.org.

 - Girlguiding Scotland is Scotland’s leading charity for girls and young women with more than 60,000 members.
 We are part of a worldwide movement which enables girls and young women to fulfil their potential and take an active and responsible role in society.
 Girlguiding opens up a world of exciting opportunities for girls and young women across Scotland.
 Girls can take part in a wide range of activities from adventure sports to camps, international trips, science projects and community action.
 Find out more @GirlguidingScot, www.facebook.com/GirlguidingScot or www.girlguidingscotland.org.uk.